-Beginning or substandard, timing, uniformity of style and unison of team (does not reflect execution).
+LOW Beginning or substandard, timing, uniformity of style and unison of team (does not reflect execution).
 Memory mistakes causing the routine to appear less cohesive.
 Spacing is substandard.
+MEDIUM Intermediate or average, timing, uniformity of style and unison of team (does not reflect execution).
+Few memory mistakes.
+Spacing is average, but not precise.